Republican Party of Minnesota

-The Republican Party of Minnesota is the state affiliate of the Republican Party in Minnesota and the oldest active political party in the state.
-Founded in 1855, the party is headquartered in Edina, and the current chairman is Alex Plechash.
+The Republican Party of Minnesota is the state affiliate of the Republican Party in Minnesota and Minnesota's oldest active political party.
+Founded in 1855, it is headquartered in Edina, Minnesota, and its chairman is Alex Plechash.

-Starting in 2025 and as a result of the 2024 elections, the Republican Party of Minnesota holds no statewide executive offices or U.S. Senate seats.
-It holds a one-seat majority in the Minnesota House of Representatives and a one-seat minority in the Senate.
-The party controls four of Minnesota's eight congressional districts.
-The last Republican governor of the state was Tim Pawlenty, who served from 2003 to 2011.
+Since 2011, as a result of the 2010 Minnesota elections, the Republican Party of Minnesota has held no statewide executive offices or U.S. Senate seats.
+It holds exactly half, or 67, of the 134 seats in the Minnesota House of Representatives, and is the minority party in the Minnesota Senate by one seat.
+The party controls four of Minnesota's congressional districts, as do the Democrats.
+The last Republican governor of Minnesota was Tim Pawlenty, who served from 2003 to 2011.

-The last Republican Presidential candidate to win the state was Richard Nixon in 1972, thus making Minnesota the state with the longest streak of not voting for the Republican Party in presidential elections (Minnesota being the sole state to not vote for Ronald Reagan in either 1980 or 1984).
+The last Republican presidential nominee to win Minnesota was Richard Nixon in 1972.
+Minnesota is the state with the longest streak of not voting for the Republican nominee in presidential elections; it was the only state not to vote for Ronald Reagan in either the 1980 United States presidential election or the 1984 United States presidential election.

 History

 Early history

-The Republican Party in Minnesota was the dominant party in the state for approximately the first seventy years of Minnesota's statehood, from 1858 through the 1920s.
-In the Civil War, the state supported Abolitionism and the Union.

-Republican candidates routinely won the state governorship as well as most other state offices, having 12 out of the first 13.
+The Republican Party in Minnesota was the state's dominant party for about the first 70 years of Minnesota's statehood, from 1858 through the 1920s.
+In the Civil War, Minnesota supported Abolitionism and the Union.
+Republican candidates routinely won the state governorship and most other state offices, having 12 out of the first 13.

 The 1892 Republican National Convention was held in Minneapolis.
 The party was aided by an opposition divided between the Democratic Party and the Minnesota Farmer-Labor Party, which eventually merged in 1944.

 Independent-Republican era

-The Independent-Republicans of Minnesota (I-R) was the name of the party from November 15, 1975, until September 23, 1995.
-The name change was made because the "Republican" name was damaged by the Watergate Scandal.
-Polls conducted in the early-mid-1970s indicated people in Minnesota were more likely to vote for a candidate who identified as an "Independent" versus a "Republican".
+The Independent-Republicans of Minnesota (I-R) was the party's name from November 15, 1975, to September 23, 1995.
+The name was changed because the "Republican" brand was widely thought to have been damaged by the Watergate scandal.
+Polls in the early-mid-1970s indicated Minnesotans were more likely to vote for candidates who identified as Independents than Republicans.
 During that time, the state party became more dependent on grassroots fundraising and eventually went bankrupt.
-After the national party pumped money into the party, in the early-mid-1980s, their image and base began turning more conservative.
-During this time the party held both US Senate seats and briefly controlled the state House of Representatives.
-By 1994, the grassroots had turned socially more conservative and changed the name back in 1995.
-Attempts to drop the term "Independent" had previously been defeated in 1989, 1991 and 1993.
+After the national party pumped money into it in the early-mid-1980s, its image and base began turning more conservative.
+During this time the party held both of Minnesota's U.S. Senate seats and briefly controlled the state House of Representatives.
+By 1994, the grassroots had turned socially more conservative, and the name changed back in 1995.
+Attempts to drop "Independent" had been defeated in 1989, 1991, and 1993.

 2000-2010s

-For the 2006 U.S. Senate election, the party endorsed Mark Kennedy for United States Senate, who lost to Amy Klobuchar.
+In the 2006 U.S. Senate election, the party endorsed Mark Kennedy for United States Senate.
+He lost to Amy Klobuchar.

-In the 2008 U.S. Senate election, incumbent Republican Senator Norm Coleman was defeated by Democratic-Farmer-Labor candidate Al Franken by 312 votes out of over 2.5 million cast after a long series of dramatic, contentious, and expensive re-counts.
+In the 2008 U.S. Senate election, incumbent Republican Senator Norm Coleman lost to Democratic-Farmer-Labor nominee Al Franken by 312 votes out of over 2.5 million cast after a long series of contentious recounts and lawsuits.